 Just because most small businesses fail early, it does not mean that small businesses never fail late.
 Things can unravel in a hurry.
 The effectiveness that comes from developing three- to five-year plans is not limited to new law practices.
 If you develop short-range plans every three to five years, it forces you into “start-up” mode again, and reminds you of that hunger.
 It forces you to reevaluate yourself over and over again, to make sure you do not stagnate.

 This is not to say, of course, that you do no thinking whatsoever about the long-term relevance and sustainability of your practice.
-Legal futurists (like Richard Susskind and Attorney at Work favorite Jordan Furlong) have many eloquent things to say about the future of law.
+Legal futurists (like Richard Susskind and Jordan Furlong) have many eloquent things to say about the future of law.
 Their method, and the method of others like them, is to spot trends and extrapolate them out over time, such that even the futurists base their long-range proposals on short-term insights.
 It’s the same for enterprising solo and small firm lawyers developing revolving three- to five-year plans, with an eye toward following trends and playing them out over the years, in segments.

 After all, one long-range plan is only just a series of short-term plans linked over time.

 The future perfect is a tense mostly forgotten by the majority of English writers.
 As a Latin, Ancient Greek and Spanish scholar, I am personally offended that the future perfect tense gets no love.
 The future perfect tense aids the construction of “will have”-fronted verbs.
 That is so much finer and more powerful than your standard “will” construction; it admits of no doubt.
 The notion that you will have done something connotes that, while that something shall happen in the future, it’s just as good as done.
 If you think of the range of your business planning options in the same way, you may imbue yourself with the confidence that comes with speaking in no uncertain terms: that the thing is more than half done already.
 And it’s your thing.